Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/grants.md

 Optional:

+- `account_role` (String) Lists all privileges on new (i.e. future) objects of a specified type in a database or schema granted to the account role.
 - `database_role` (String) Lists all privileges on new (i.e. future) objects granted to the database role.
 Must be a fully qualified name ("&lt;db_name&gt;"."&lt;database_role_name&gt;").
-- `role` (String) Lists all privileges on new (i.e. future) objects of a specified type in a database or schema granted to the role.

 <a id="nestedblock--grants_of"></a>